Interstate matches in Australian rules football: State of Origin competition, 1977–1988

 Games involving each of the other states soon followed.
 Western Australia and South Australia began to win more games against Victoria.

 A full interstate carnival under state-of-origin selection was held with success in October 1979 in Perth.
-A second carnival was held the following October in Adelaide, but were a financial disaster for the organisers, with only 28,245 people attending the four games.
+A second carnival was held the following October in Adelaide, but it was a financial disaster for the organisers, with only 28,245 people attending the four games.
 Following this series, the VFL decided to not participate in any future carnivals, which put the future of the carnival concept in doubt.

 Between 1983 and 1987 there was a new format introduced, with only Victoria, South Australia and Western Australia competing, where each team would play each other once during the year, rather than in a standalone carnival, and with a points system and percentage used to declare the winner.
 Through this period, State of Origin football continued to be popular.
 However, after 1986, the concept began to wane in popularity in Western Australia, with the entrance of West Coast into the expanded Victorian Football League in 1987.
 When the 1988 Adelaide Bicentennial Carnival ran at a loss, the carnival concept was considered near finished.